Norma McCorvey, Jane Roe of Roe v. Wade decision legalizing abortion, dies at 69

 “I wasn’t good enough for them,” she once said.
 “I’m a street kid.”

 Her conversion came about when Benham, the head of Operation Rescue, opened an office near one of McCorvey’s clinics and befriended her.
-She announced that she opposed abortion rights except in the first trimester — a position that put her in fundamental conflict with other antiabortion activists who opposed abortion in all circumstances.
+She announced that she opposed abortion rights except in the first trimester — a position that put her in fundamental conflict with other anti-abortion activists who opposed abortion in all circumstances.
 Nevertheless, her defection was hailed as a victory for their cause.

 Weddington looked suspiciously on McCorvey’s conversion and once described her former client as a person who “really craved and sought attention.”
 McCorvey attributed her philosophical reversal to her being “worried about salvation.”

 She wrote another memoir, “Won By Love” (1997), with co-author Gary Thomas, founded the Dallas-based Roe No More ministry and reportedly became a Catholic.
-She participated in antiabortion protests and was arrested in 2009 for disrupting the Senate confirmation hearings on Sonia Sotomayor’s nomination to the Supreme Court.
+She participated in anti-abortion protests and was arrested in 2009 for disrupting the Senate confirmation hearings on Sonia Sotomayor’s nomination to the Supreme Court.

 Gloria Allred, the women’s rights lawyer who for a period represented McCorvey, told The New York Times in 1995 that McCorvey was justified in feeling abandoned by the women’s movement.